mosuka/phalanx/docs_md/analyzer/tokenizers.md

 ## Kagome

-It uses Kagome, a Japanese morphological analyzer, to split the text into text and tokens.
+Use [Kagome](https://github.com/ikawaha/kagome), a morphological analyzer for Japanese, to split Japanese text into tokens.

 - `dictionary`: You can set `IPADIC` or `UniDIC`.
 - `stop_tags`: You can specify the Japanese part of speech to be removed.
 The specified part of speech will not be output as a token.